reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 ## Introduction

 In the Stream API, there are operations to filter, map, and reduce data in any order without you having to write extra code.
-Here is a classic example.
+Here is a classic example:
 ```java
 List<String> cities = Arrays.asList(
   "London",